 12.1.5.3 5GS session management priority mechanisms

-Membership in the unique special access class assigned for MPS (based on subclause 4.4A of 3GPP TS 22.011 [2]) provides certain 5GSM priority treatments and exemptions to MPS-subscribed UEs.
+Membership in the unique special access class assigned for MPS (based on subclause 4.4A of 3GPP TS 22.011 [2]) provides certain 5GSM priority treatments and exemptions to UEs configured to use AC11 – 15 in selected PLMN.

-An MPS-subscribed UE shall be exempt from 5GSM procedure backoff timers associated with network congestion at the AMF or SMF.
+A UE configured to use AC11 – 15 in selected PLMN shall be exempt from 5GSM procedure backoff timers associated with network congestion at the AMF or SMF.

 Editor’s note: DN level based congestion control is FFS and will be captured by CT1 based on stage 2 requirements.
 5GSM procedure backoff timers are FFS.

-An MPS-subscribed UE shall be exempt from 5GSM procedure backoff timers associated with signaling for PDU sessions to specific DNs.
+A UE configured to use AC11 – 15 in selected PLMN shall be exempt from 5GSM procedure backoff timers associated with signaling for PDU sessions to specific DNs.